Mystery Operations Event Rules & Scoring

 In the given example, shooting constituted 52% of the total score, while running accounted for 48%.

-To view the actual outcomes using this system, refer to the Jade Helm 23 Results and Rio Bravo '24 Results.
+To view the actual outcomes using this system, refer to the 2023 and recent event results.